To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

-\begin{remark} Note that we are using the intersection manifold of $\Gamma_1'$ in the second case, instead of the flow-out. \end{remark}

-Next assume that the positive puncture $a$ of the rigid tree $\Gamma$ is $2$-valent.
-Let $p_1$, $p_2$ be points on each of the edges of $\Gamma$ that contain $a$, and assume that they belong to the same elementary region as $a$.
-By cutting $\Gamma$ at these points we get the following 3 partial flow trees. \begin{itemize} \item A partial flow tree $\Gamma_a$ that contains the positive 2-valent puncture $a$, and has $p_1$ and $p_2$ as negative special punctures, and no other vertices. \item Sub flow trees $\Gamma_i'$ with $p_i$ as a positive special puncture, $i=1,2$. \end{itemize} We use the following notation, see Figure \ref{fig:finish2val}. \begin{itemize} \item Let $\Gamma_1'$ denote the sub flow tree that corresponds to the lower part of the standard domain of $\Gamma$. \item Let $\mu_0 \in\{0,1\}$ so that
+\begin{remark} Note that we are using the intersection manifold of $\Gamma_1'$ in the second case, instead of the flow-out. \end{remark} \end{description} \item[Case 2), $a$ is $2$-valent] Let $p_1$, $p_2$ be points on each of the edges of $\Gamma$ that contain $a$.
+By cutting $\Gamma$ at these points we get the following three partial flow trees. \begin{itemize} \item A partial flow tree $\Gamma_a$ that contains the positive 2-valent puncture $a$, and has $p_1$ and $p_2$ as negative special punctures, and no other vertices. \item Sub flow trees $\Gamma_i'$ with $p_i$ as a positive special puncture, $i=1,2$. \end{itemize} We use the following notation, see Figure \ref{fig:finish2val}. \begin{itemize} \item Let $\Gamma_1'$ denote the sub flow tree that corresponds to the lower part of the standard domain of $\Gamma$. \item Let $\mu_0 \in\{0,1\}$ so that

 \item Let $\mu_i \in \{0,1\}$ so that

 \end{itemize} Finally let

 \begin{remark} Notice that in this case we cannot have a switch adjacent to the positive puncture. \end{remark}